ACCLAB/DABEST-Matlab/README.md

 Data should be in the csv file format and contain two columns with the headers: *Identifiers* and *Values*.

-*Identifiers* are the labels of each data point, whereas *Values* are the data points (see the example below).
+*Identifiers* are the labels of each data point, and *Values* are the data points (see the example below).

 ![](https://github.com/ttumkaya/ContrastPlot_MATLAB/blob/master/ExampleData/DataFormat.png)

 *Note: All the sample data used in this tutorial are taken from S. Champely's  [anscombe2](https://www.rdocumentation.org/packages/PairedData/versions/0.9.9/topics/anscombe2) dataset, and can be found in ContrastPlot_MATLAB/ExampleData/* folder.

-Depending on the number of groups the data contain, main function *contrastplot* can be used to plot verious types of plots:
+Depending on the number of groups the data contain, the main function *contrastplot* produces various plots:

 ### 1. Two groups